01.

 -

-Henderson Parks' affirmative litigation experience includes • Claims for breach of contract and damages for non-performing products and services; • Enforcement of restrictive covenants (non-competes, non-solicitations, and confidentiality agreements) and seeking injunctive relief to secure compliance; • Closely held business disputes among owners, partners, and shareholders in disputes involving access to records, freeze-outs, dissolution, buyout and earn-outs and breach of fiduciary duty; • Commercial real estate disputes involving misrepresentations about the purchase and sale, valuations, breach of lease, and broker commission disputes; and • Financial services litigation and claims involving loan enforcement and breach of contract.
+Henderson Parks' affirmative litigation experience includes • Claims for breach of contract and damages for non-performing products and services; • Enforcement of restrictive covenants (non-competes, non-solicitations, and confidentiality agreements) and seeking injunctive relief to secure compliance; • Closely held business disputes among owners, partners, and shareholders involving access to records, freeze-outs, dissolution, buyout and earn-outs and breach of fiduciary duty; • Commercial real estate disputes involving misrepresentations about the purchase and sale, valuations, breach of lease, and broker commission disputes; and • Financial services litigation and claims involving loan enforcement and breach of contract.

 The lawyers at Henderson Parks have successfully obtained relief for the plaintiff in commercial matters, including: